-Our community can feel secure in knowing that WDHS is fully accredited, which means that all services including acute and residential care have been assessed by independent assessors, successfully meeting all of the expected standards.
+Our community can feel secure in knowing that WDHS is fully accredited, which means that all services including acute, residential care and home based services have been assessed by independent assessors, successfully meeting all of the expected standards.
 The accreditation process provides us with opportunities to make quality improvements in any aspect of care identified.

-During the accreditation process a team of assessors will conduct a very detailed assessment.
+During the accreditation process a team of assessors will conduct a detailed assessment of the health service’s compliance against each of the standards.
 Members of the team will talk with staff, patients, residents, carers and community representatives.
 They will review the documentation and observe the day to day functions of the health service.

 Acute Care Services